 Since 1999, The Hedgehog Review has proposed one theme and invited major thinkers from various disciplines to address such topics as celebrity culture, work and dignity, science and the moral life, the current crisis of attention, the precarious state of the American Dream, and the ways we think about poverty.
 Over the years, our journal has received numerous awards, including finalist for a 2019 Pushcart Prize Award (two essays), finalist for a 2017 National Magazine Award, and winner of three awards from the Council of Editors of Learned Journals (Best Public Intellectual Special Edition, 2018 and 2012, and Best New Journal, 2000).
 THR features incisive single-topic essays, brief commentaries, book reviews, poetry, photo essays, and original art.
 Combine all of this with a commitment to excellent writing, and you have the formula that has made The Hedgehog Review indispensable reading for a discerning community of readers.

 We welcome submissions to The Hedgehog Review.
-Please email your query, pitch, or essay to firstname.lastname@example.org.
+We do not accept poetry or short fiction submissions.
+Please email your query, pitch, or essay to email@example.com.
 We will respond in a timely manner.